tiborsimon/tiborsimon.github.io/_posts/2015-04-19-solarized-theme-for-embedded-gists.md

 I am a big fan of the [solarized](http://ethanschoonover.com/solarized) color theme.
 I use it wherever I can, and my embedded code snippets on my site aren't an exception.
 In this article I will demonstrate a method that will turn your [gist's](gist.github.com) normal style into a much more elegant solarized one.

+After reading this artice, you will be able to theme your Gists in Solarized color theme:

 <img src="http://tiborsimon.github.io/images/solarized-gist-demo-image.png" />

 ## Early solution and motivation